 About a year ago, I told the story of naming our first cat here on Book Riot:

 In telling the story, I also suggested a passel of awesomely literary cat names.
 But over the past year, I’ve felt like I left all my dog-people friends out of the fun.
-So here are some amazing, incredible, sometimes ridiculous names, all bookish.
+So here are some amazing, incredible, sometimes ridiculous literary pet names, all bookish, for dogs.
 Wouldn’t one of them be perfect for your next dog?

 The Obvious (but still pretty awesome)